manjunathrv/VSD_PLL_using_sky130nm_PDK/README.md

 ### Voltage control oscillator circuit
-The voltage control oscillator consists of Ring oscillator having a series odd number of inverters. <br/> In the below circuit, the ring oscillator are implement with 3 inverters with
+The voltage control oscillator consists of Ring oscillator having a series odd number of inverters. <br/> In the below circuit, the ring oscillator are implement with 3 inverter - 1st inverter: M3, M6 , 2nd inverter: M4, M7 and 3rd inverter: M5,M8 <br/>
+By using a current starving mechanism, the current through the ring oscillator can be controlled to obtain different output frequency. <br/>
+The input control voltage Vcntrl controls the current through the ring oscillator.  <br/> This results in the change in the frequency of the ring oscillator.  <br/>
 <img src="Images/2_1_VCO.jpg" width="400"> <br/>

+The circuit is simulated in ngspice.

 ### Phase frequency detector
 <img src="Images/2_1_PFD.jpg" width="400"> <br/>